zakerytclarke/Apartment_Rent_Analysis/README.md

 The correlation matrix reflects what we learned from visualizing the data, but also brings up an alarming feature- both the zip code and age of the apartment complex are both highly correlated with rent and occupancy.
 Further inspection reveals that due to the sparse data, most zip codes and ages are unique, which explains the high correlation.
 We will remove these features, as it is unlikely they will generalize well to new sample data.

 ## Model Building and Analysis
 The next step in our process is to build a model.
 We use a simple feedforward network with a small number of hidden layers.
 Data is normalized to prevent training errors.
+Initial results were promising, but using a gradient boosting technique and hyperparameter tuning lowered the error of our model.
 Evaluation on the test dataset revealed the following errors:

 | Feature | Mean Percent Absolute Error |
 | --- | --- |